Integrability in the weak noise theory: The nonlinear Schr o dinger equations: Proof of Theorem

-We next take the $ v\to 0 $ limit in \eqref{e.inteq.approx.v.} and show that the result gives \eqref{e.inteq.p}.
-The key is to observe that the integrand in \eqref{e.tcterm.v.main} is non-negative, because $ \p $ and $ \w $ have the same sign.
-Granted this observation, defining
+We next take the $ v\to 0 $ limit in \eqref{e.inteq.approx.v.} and show that the result gives \eqref{e.iter.p}.
+The key is to observe that the integrand in \eqref{e.tcterm.v.main} is non-negative: The functions $ \p_{\sign_{\ii}(v)}, \step' $, and $ \plateau $ are non-negative by definition; the function $ \Kern $ is non-negative thanks to \eqref{e.Kern.FK}.
+Granted these observations, defining

 we have